2/6/2026

 Analyst, Zwanek and Associates

 Right.
 Thank you very much.
-One very last one, and just a short answer.
+Very last one, and just a short answer.
 I know you're going to make forward comments, but you talked about that you will be disclosing a new deal in the coming weeks.
 Is this something similar to a Charlie partnership, or are we talking about something much larger?
 Can you just give some general context?
 And I realize that we cannot forward comment here.
 Thank you.
 That's all.

 speaker